opnfv/doctor/docs/userguide/featureusage.rst

 See, upstream spec document:
 http://specs.openstack.org/openstack/ceilometer-specs/specs/liberty/event-alarm-evaluator.html

-You can find an example of consumer of this notification in doctor repository.
+An example of a consumer of this notification can be found in the Doctor repository.
 It can be executed as follows:

 .. code-block:: bash